Here is the course description, stolen from the Rutgers Summer School Catalog

 Homework will be collected two class meetings after it is assigned.
 The homework will be graded.
 The grade will mostly serve to identify additional work that should be done prior to the exam.

 July 4 is a holiday, but it falls on Friday this year, so we will have six full weeks of classes.

 There will be a three hour final exam in the last class meeting on Thursday, July 31.
 This class will been lengthened to three hours, and be held from 6 to 9 PM.
 No books, papers or calculators are allowed on any exam.

 Prior exposure to Linear Algebra at the Undergraduate level is expected, allowing the course to begin with Chapter 4 of the text.
 The first class will include a quick review of the topics in such a course.

 Rutgers uses Sakai to enhance exchanges of information in the course.
-Follow the link in the previous sentence to reach the Welcome screen (that looks like this screen shot).
+Follow the link in the previous sentence to reach the Welcome screen.
 Login with your Rutgers NetID (eden or rci username and password) and you should see a screen with a tab for this course at the top of the screen.
 Course materials (supplements, homework assignments, and guides to the exams) should be obtained from that site.

 A syllabus with homework assignments evolved on the Sakai site during the course.
 For easy reference, here is a link to that list.

 Supplements were distributed through the Sakai site while the course is in session.
 Now that we have reached the end of the semester, they have been transfered here for easy reference.
 There were a few changes from previous versions in addition to the date, mostly attempts to correct weaknesses in exposition, but exercises are now uniformly at the end of each supplement.